mkemalemil/mkemalemil.github.io/_projects/emit.md

     </div>
 </div>
 <div class="caption">
-    A sample view from the web applicaton.
+    A sample view from the web application.
 </div>